Tesla Software Update 2026.2: New Sound Customization Features

 - The update may take 20-30 minutes

-Stay tuned for a detailed tutorial on each new feature!
 For the full breakdown of the 2026.8 audio changes specifically, see what Tesla 2026.8 did to custom lock sounds.

 FAQ

-The new "Sound Preview in App" feature lets you preview sounds without a USB, but you still need a USB drive formatted to FAT32 with a Boombox/LockChime.wav file to actually set a custom lock sound.
-The app preview is for browsing ā installation still goes through USB.
+If the "Sound Preview in App" behavior some owners describe is present on your car, it lets you preview sounds without a USB.
+Either way, you still need a USB drive formatted to FAT32 with a Boombox/LockChime.wav file to actually set a custom lock sound.
+App preview, where available, is for browsing: installation still goes through USB.

-After updating, go to Controls ā Safety & Security ā Sentry Mode ā Sound Settings.
-You'll find a "Schedule" option where you can define time-of-day or location-based profiles.
-Each profile points to a different LockChime.wav file stored on your USB, so you'll need multiple files prepared in advance.
+After updating, go to Controls → Safety & Security → Sentry Mode → Sound Settings and look for a "Schedule" option.
+Some owners report defining time-of-day or location-based profiles this way, with each profile pointing to a different LockChime.wav file stored on your USB.
+If you see this option, you'll need multiple files prepared in advance.

 Can I save multiple lock sound profiles on my Tesla after 2026.2?